 A Frequent Question: I have submitted about ten questions, and none have been answered.
 What the @#$%#$?

-Reasons we don't answer: we don't know the answer and we can't point you in the right direction; the question was already answered in response to another question; the question asks for medical or legal advice; the question appears to be facetious; the question is too vague; etc. etc. Also, we do not ask for your contact information, but you're more likely to hear back if you leave an email address.
+Reasons we don't answer: we don't know the answer and we can't point you in the right direction; the question was already answered in response to another question; the question asks for medical or legal advice; the question appears to be facetious; the question is too vague; etc. etc. Also, you're more likely to hear back if you leave an email address.

 NEED REAL INFORMANTION ABOUT REAL SKWERLS?

 Use the form below to ask your question about squirrels.
-You will be sent to the anti-spam verification page - enter the captcha code.
-We will try to respond within 72 hours, but only if you include your email address.
+When you click the Submit button, you'll jump to a anti-spam verification page; then to the thanks page.
+We will try to respond within 72 hours, but only if you include your correct email address.
 If we don't know the answer, we'll try to point you in the right direction.
-Oh, did we mention, don't forget to include your email address if you want a response.
+Oh, did we mention, don't forget to include your correct email address if you want a response.

 Do squirrels get rabies?

 Your information on squirrels & RABIES is not correct.
 E.G. See Journal of Wildlife Diseases, 22(2) pp 151-155.

 Not sure what specific info the writer refers to because we couldn't locate the article he/she referred to on JWD's website.
 We acknowledge that squirrels can get rabies although this is very rare especially in tree squirrels.
 Marmots (aka woodchucks) are the one exception in the squirrel family.
 We're also not aware of any recent squirrel-human transfers of rabies (please correct us if we're wrong about this).
 Rabies aside, a squirrel bite may cause "squirrel bite fever" or secondary infections that need medical attention.
 If you're bitten by a wild squirrel, especially if it appears to be sick, and it draws blood, consult a doctor.